shellbj/pyenv.el/README.md

 Usage
 -----

-* `global-pyenv-mode` activate / deactivate pyenv.el (The current Ruby version is shown in the modeline)
+* `global-pyenv-mode` activate / deactivate pyenv.el (The current Python version is shown in the modeline)
-* `pyenv-use-global` will activate your global ruby
+* `pyenv-use-global` will activate your global python
-* `pyenv-use` allows you to choose what ruby version you want to use
+* `pyenv-use` allows you to choose what python version you want to use
-* `pyenv-use-corresponding` searches for .ruby-version and activates the corresponding ruby
+* `pyenv-use-corresponding` searches for .python-version and activates the corresponding python

 Configuration
 -------------